Stargazing with Vespera Pro

 • A stay in the mountains at altitude: the sky is often more transparent and far from artificial light.
 Even with the naked eye, you will see more stars.
 Take Vespera in your backpack for an overnight bivouac.

 • Some countries or regions of the world have specific climatic conditions that favor exceptional sky quality.
-Plan your next trip with Stellina or Vespera to the most famous destinations with crystal clear skies: Arizona and Utah National Parks in the United States, the Canary Islands in the North Atlantic, Pic du Midi in France, the Atacama Desert in Chile, Namibia in Southern Africa, the Aoraki Mackenzie International Dark Sky Reserve in New Zealand, Mauna Kea Island in the Hawaiian archipelago…
+Plan your next trip with Stellina or Vespera to the most famous destinations with crystal clear skies: Arizona and Utah National Parks in the United States, the Canary Islands in the North Atlantic, Pic du Midi in France, the Atacama Desert in Chile, Namibia in Southern Africa, the Aoraki Mackenzie International Dark Sky Reserve in New Zealand, the Hawaiian archipelago…

 Observation with Stellina from Namibia, one of the best skies on the planet.